PeterDeWeirdt/MTL_JULIA/README.md

 2. Miraldi, Emily R., et al. "Leveraging chromatin accessibility for transcriptional regulatory network inference in T Helper 17 Cells." bioRxiv (2018): 292987.

 ## Highlights
 1. Written in Julia for speed.
-For reference, TRN inference on the Th17 dataset took 37 minutes running on 6 cores of a macbook pro.
+For reference, TRN inference on the Th17 dataset took 37 minutes on a macbook pro running on 6 core processors.
 2. Parallel implementation
 3. Parameter selection with EBIC or cross validation